MindfulSoftwareLLC/opentelemetry_api/README.md

 and web vitals metrics and much more.
 Additional Flutterific OTel SDKs hook into popular Flutter libraries for state management, networking, logging, amongst others.

-Use [Dartastic.io](https://dartastic.io) as your OpenTelemetry Observability backend for Flutter apps, Dart backends and any other service or process that produces OpenTelemetry.
+[Dartastic.io](https://dartastic.io) provides and OpenTelemetry Observability backend for Flutter apps, Dart backends and any other service or process that produces OpenTelemetry.
 Dartastic.io is an observability background built on open standards, catering specifically to Flutter and Dart applications with the ability to show Dart source code lines and function calls from production errors and logs.